Theobragstad/MySports/README.md

 ## IMProved
-IMProved is a comprehensive and easy to use application for the participation in and management of intramural/club/recreational sports.
-The app provides players with a way to manage and stay up-to-date with their games, teams, and more.
+IMProved is a comprehensive and easy to use web app for the participation in and management of intramural/club/recreational sports.
+It provides players with a way to manage and stay up-to-date with their games, teams, and more.
 ___
 Technology Stack:
 - Frontend: EJS, HTML, CSS, Bootstrap